aim-qmul/4a2a/python/README.md

 ## Training 4A2A compressor

 Firstly, you need to download the SignalTrain dataset from [here](https://zenodo.org/records/3824876).
-The following code will assumes that `$SIGNALTRAIN` is the path to the dataset.
+The following code assumes that `$SIGNALTRAIN` is the path to the dataset.

 In the paper, we fit the differentiable feed-forward compressor starting with the maximum peak reduction of 100.
 The training configurations and initial parameters are listed in `cfg/config.yaml`.
-You can modify the configurations directly or use the command line arguments to override them (for details, please refer to the [Hydra documentation](https://hydra.cc/docs/intro/)).
+You can modify the configurations directly or use command-line arguments to override them (for details, please refer to the [Hydra documentation](https://hydra.cc/docs/intro/)).

 For peak reduction of 100 in compressor mode, you should run the following command: